Analyticity results in Bernoulli Percolation: Alternating signs of Taylor coefficients

 Note that the right hand side involves $j$ sums, each of which is a sum of alternating functions with agreeing signs by \Lr{NAalter}.
 However, the signs of each of those $j$ sums have alternating parities, and since we do not know anything about the absolute values of their coefficients this formula is not enough to prove our statement.
 However, it will be useful below on different grounds.

 We start by proving the statement of the lemma for finite $X$, using a double induction on $|X|$ and $j$.
-To begin with, for $j=0$, $f$ is alternating, with $sgn(f[k])=\sgn{k}$ \fe\ finite $X$, as it becomes the constant function $f=1$.
-Moreover, $f$ is identically 0 and hence alternating for $X=\emptyset$ and every $j\geq 1$, and we can take $sgn(f[k])=\sgn{j+k}$ in this case.
+To begin with, for $j=0$, $f$ is alternating, with $\text{sgn}(f[k])=\sgn{k}$ \fe\ finite $X$, as it becomes the constant function $f=1$.
+Moreover, $f$ is identically 0 and hence alternating for $X=\emptyset$ and every $j\geq 1$, and we can take $\text{sgn}(f[k])=\sgn{j+k}$ in this case.
 For the inductive step, suppose the statement is proved for $j\leq k$ and every finite $X$.
 Then for $j=k$, we will prove it by induction on $|X|=1,2,\ldots$ (remember we already know it for $|X|=0)$.
-For this, we can pick any element $x\in X$, and rewrite $f$ as follows, by distinguishing between the events of the edge $ox$ being absent or present: \labtequ{sumsum}{$f(z)= P_{z}(|N_{X}(o)|\geq j) = e^{-z\mu(ox)} P_{z}(|N_{X\sm x}(o)|\geq j) +\\ (1- e^{-z\mu(ox)} )P_{z}(|N_{X\sm x}(o)|\geq j-1)$.} (Again, we repeat the arguments used \eqref{firstF} to establish this in all of $\C$.)
+For this, we can pick any element $x\in X$, and rewrite $f$ as follows, by distinguishing between the events of the edge $ox$ being absent or present:

+(Again, we repeat the arguments used \eqref{firstF} to establish this in all of $\C$.)
 By our induction hypothesis, both $P_z$ functions involved are alternating; the sign of the $k$th Maclaurin coefficient of the first one is \sgn{j+k}, while for the second one it is \sgn{j-1+k}.
 By \Lr{alterprod}, each of the two products of \eqref{sumsum} is alternating, with the sign of the $k$th coefficient being \sgn{j+k}.

 This completes the induction step, establishing that $f$ is alternating for finite $X$.
 For an infinite $X$ we now use an approximation argument.
 Let\\ $X_1 \subset X_2 \subset \ldots$ be an increasing sequence of finite subsets of $X$ with $\bigcup X_i = X$.
 We claim that each Maclaurin coefficient of $P_{z}(|N_{X}(o)|\geq j)$ is the limit, as $i\to \infty$, of the corresponding Maclaurin coefficient of $P_{z}(|N_{X_i}(o)|\geq j)$.
 Since we have already proved the latter functions to be alternating because $X_i$ is finite, this claim implies our statement that $f$ is alternating.